mblayman/mattlayman.com/content/understand-django/2020-12-16-middleware-do-you-go.md

     on form submissions.
 * `LocaleMiddleware` - This middleware is for handling translations if you choose to internationalize your project.
-    We'll look into internationalization
-    in a future article.
 * `MessageMiddleware` - The message middleware is for "flash messages."
     These are one-time messages
     that you'd likely see